 This was very well received by the UK side.

 By this point I thought that I had spoken out a bit too much and decided to keep quiet.
 Mr. Son and Mr. Mokuzen stepped in with their own comments.

 The Ambassador changed his tack.
 “What do you think about the current state of Japanese politics, and what needs to be done to improve the situation?”

 Recognizing another great opportunity, I raised my hand and answered: “The easiest way to answer your question is to import Prime Minister (Tony Blair) into Japan.”

 This response elicited laughter from everyone present, and afterward the breakfast gathering went along without a hitch.

-After everything was finished, I realized that four people from the Japan side had not opened their mouths even once during the entire discussion.
+It wasn’t until then that I realized four people from the Japan side had not opened their mouths even once during the entire discussion.

-I felt there was a common element in the way that Prime Minister Blair talked at that time and President Clinton’s responses on TV.
+I felt there was a common element in the way that Prime Minister Blair and President Clinton spoke.
 Both of them had been very frank, open and friendly.
 With leaders like this, countries will prosper.

 Japan is gradually changing, and maybe in a decade there will be someone of this caliber at the top.
 Of course, it may take a little longer, but at the very least we must not back away from demanding these qualities in our leadership.
 I get the feeling that if each of us maintains hope and works hard ourselves to be worthy of leading, then the 21st century will be better than the current one.